Brightspace/node-valence-url/README.md

 Currently, only the `LatestVersion` of each product is used, but we may update in the future to allow for use of `SupportedVersions`, which would grant greater control over versions, and better backward compatibility.

-### `ValenceUrlResolver.resolve(ValenceRoute route[, Object query])`
+### `ValenceUrlResolver.resolve(ValenceRoute route)`

 Resolves a `ValenceRoute` object into a string route that has the highest matching version for the correct product filled in.
-Optionally, a `query` object can be included, which will be stringified and appended to the calculated route.
-Returns a `Promise`.
+Returns a `Promise` that resolves to the resolved route.

 ## ValenceRoute API